-Attend Display Screen Equipment risk assessment training before undertaking any DSE assessments and update training every three years

-- Follow the Guidance on the DSE Assessment Process (Appendix 1) - Advise users on appropriate workstation set up (Appendix 6) - Make recommendations to managers for the purchase of any control measure as a result of carrying out or reviewing DSE User risk assessment i.e. chair, foot rest, etc. - Complete risk assessments at the request of their Line-Manager. - Ensure any actions required following a DSE risk assessment are reported to the users Line-Manager. - Ensure that DSE assessment process includes agile and flexible safe working arrangements - Maintain and support the systems put in place by Line-Managers
+- Attend Display Screen Equipment risk assessment training before undertaking any DSE assessments and attend training to update knowledge (recommended every three years) - Follow the Guidance on the DSE Assessment Process (Appendix 1) - Advise users on appropriate workstation set up (Appendix 6) - Make recommendations to managers for the purchase of any control measure as a result of carrying out or reviewing DSE User risk assessment i.e. chair, foot rest, etc. - Complete risk assessments at the request of their Line-Manager. - Ensure any actions required following a DSE risk assessment are reported to the users Line-Manager. - Ensure that DSE assessment process includes agile and flexible safe working arrangements - Maintain and support the systems put in place by Line-Managers